infinite-dark/avr-libc-wheeled-platform-exercise/README.md

 # AVR LibC - Wheeled Platform Exercise

-This project was made to learn how to program an Atmel AVR microcontroller (in this case the ATmega328P) using the AVR LibC library on a practical example.
+This microproject was made to learn how to program an Atmel AVR microcontroller (in this case the ATmega328P) using the AVR LibC library on a practical example.
 The project is very primitive and involves utilizing timer-counters and analog-to-digital converter to drive two DC motors in a simple wheeled mobile platform through a joystick.
 The difficulties to overcome included understanding the configuration registers and deriving a way to obtain ADC readings.

 Please don't judge how the setup looks :)